Last Updated on January 11, 2021

 36 miles (41 minutes)

-Before heading straight to Mount Mitchell, spend a little time in nearby Burnsville.
+Before heading straight to Mount Mitchell and elsewhere in the Black Mountains, spend a little time in nearby Burnsville.
 This is the biggest town and Yancey County seat, and you’ll find a variety of historic buildings and businesses around Town Square.
 The Nu-Wray Inn and the Parkway Playhouse are two wonderful examples.

 Burnsville is also known as the home of Penland, the world-acclaimed school of crafts.
 You can tour the campus and peruse artists’ works in the gallery.